mastersign/gulp-text-simple/README.md

 [![npm package][npm-img]][npm-url]
 [![build status][travis-img]][travis-url]

-> simple creation of Gulp task functions for transforming text files
+> simple creation of [Gulp] transformations for text files

-A lot of Gulp tasks are dealing with text files.
+A lot of [Gulp] tasks are dealing with text files.
 And often you want to just create a simple task for transforming the text content of a file in your project.
 E.g. replace some placeholders with a regular expression.
-But if you want to write a custom Gulp task for it, you have to deal with buffers, encoding, and case distinction for different vinyl objects.
+But if you want to write a custom [Gulp] task for it, you have to deal with buffers, encoding, streams, different vinyl objects, ....

+GulpText _simple_ makes it really simple to create first class [Gulp] transformations with a simple API, and an extra benefit of helper functions for dealing with files directly.

 Features
 --------